National Assembly (Guyana): Quorum

-Meeting Place
+Meeting place

 The National Assembly has traditionally met in the Parliament Chambers located within the Public Buildings (often referred to as Parliament Building).
-The President may, by proclamation, designate any other venue as the meeting place of the National Assembly, for any duration.
+The president may, by proclamation, designate any other venue as the meeting place of the National Assembly, for any duration.
 This was recently done in 2020 when President Irfaan Ali issued a proclamation designating that the National Assembly meet at the Arthur Chung Convention Centre due to the ongoing Covid-19 pandemic, and the limited space in the Parliament Chamber which was not conducive to ensuring proper social distancing.

-The predominant colour of the seats and carpet in the Parliament Chamber is green, reflecting the traditional colour of the elected House of Commons in the UK.
-This tradition is also replicated in the elected houses of various Commonwealth Caribbean legislatures including Trinidad and Tobago, Jamaica, and Barbados.
+The predominant colour of the seats and carpet in the Parliament Chamber is green, reflecting the traditional colour of the elected House of Commons in the United Kingdom.
+This tradition is also replicated in the elected houses of various Commonwealth Caribbean legislatures, including Trinidad and Tobago, Jamaica, and Barbados.

 The most prominent feature in the chamber is the ornate ceiling by architect Cesar Castellani.

-Parliamentary Term
+Parliamentary term

 Pursuant to the provisions of Article 70(3) of the constitution, the duration of the parliamentary term shall be for five years from the date the National Assembly, under the new Parliament, first meets after having been dissolved for a general election.
-The National Assembly is summoned to its first sitting of the parliamentary term by a proclamation by the President which designates the date, time, and venue of the sittings.
+The National Assembly is summoned to its first sitting of the parliamentary term by a proclamation by the president which designates the date, time, and venue of the sittings.

 The parliamentary term may, however, be longer or shorter depending on the circumstances which require either action.
-The President may at any time dissolve the National Assembly before the fifth year of its current term to make way for fresh elections.
-The President must also constitutionally dissolve the National Assembly after successful No-Confidence motion against the government in order for new elections to be held within three months from the date the motion passes.
+The president may at any time dissolve the National Assembly before the fifth year of its current term to make way for fresh elections.
+The president must also constitutionally dissolve the National Assembly after a successful no-confidence motion against the government in order for new elections to be held within three months from the date the motion passes.

 The constitution also provides that the term of the National Assembly be extended in the event a state of war or emergency exists.
 However such extensions are limited to twelve months for each instance for a maximum of five instances.
-The President may also prorogue the National Assembly, however, the constitution provides that each prorogation lasts for a period of six months.
+The president may also prorogue the National Assembly, however, the constitution provides that each prorogation lasts for a period of six months.